-Pedestrian Flows Annually Review by observation Accessibility Annually Residents questionnaire Customer and residents' vie and behaviour Annually Residents questionnaire Perception of safety and occurrence of crime Annually Residents questionnaire State of the town centre environmental quality Annually Residents questionnaire
+Pedestrian Flows 6 Monthly (September & March) Review by observation Accessibility Annually (March ) Residents questionnaire Customer and residents' views and behaviour Annually (March ) Residents questionnaire Perception of safety and occurrence of crime Annually (March ) Residents questionnaire State of the town centre environmental quality Annually (March ) Residents questionnaire

-2. Updates since Autumn 2012 Paper
+2. Updates since Summer 2013 Paper

-This summary paper provides a limited but important update to the health of the retail centres within Fareham Borough, and in particular the Fareham Town Centre.
-Regular updates are important to maintain the continuity of the datasets and the validity of ananlysis and conclusions.
+This summary paper provides a limited but important update to the health of Fareham Town Centre.
+Regular updates are important to maintain the continuity of the datasets and the validity of analysis and conclusions.